ReDI-School/fullstack_bootcamp/projects/01_ecommerce/02_milestone/lesson.md

 ### **Key Takeaways**

-1. Props allow us to pass data to components and make them dynamic.
+1. Props allow us to pass data to components and make them reusable.
 2. They are **immutable** and should not be modified inside child components.
 3. Use destructuring for cleaner and more readable code.